AngeloBoggio/dummy-mcp-server/README.md

 # Dummy MCP Server

-A dummy Master Control Program (MCP) server that can be connected to a Slack bot.
+A dummy Master Control Program (MCP) server written in TypeScript that can be connected to a Slack bot.
 This server provides a basic framework for handling MCP commands and can be extended based on specific requirements.

 ## Features

-- Express.js server with basic endpoints
+- Express.js server with TypeScript support
 - Winston logging setup
 - Environment-based configuration
 - Ready for Slack bot integration
 - Error handling middleware
 - Health check endpoint
+- Type-safe development

 ## Setup